An Ultimate Guide to 2025 DELF & DALF Exam

 • What level of DELF should I take?

 That depends on your goal.
 For example, if you want to gain French nationality, aim for at least A2.
-But if you need French skills for career prospects and jobs, B2 is usually the minimum requirement.
+However, if you need French skills for career prospects and jobs, B2 is usually the minimum requirement.
 If your objective is jobs for French interpretation, C2 is ideal.

 For hobbies and interests, achieve whatever you wish and find it attainable.